Do you want to start a blog and earn money from it?

 Personally, I don’t do guest blogging myself.
-That’s because I prefer to spend the time writing more articles for the site especially that I already gained moment from Pinterest and SEO.
+That’s because I prefer to spend the time writing more articles for the site especially since I already gained moments from Pinterest and SEO.

 Different bloggers have different approaches when it comes to promotion.
 Others spend more time promoting than writing.
 Others like me spend more time writing than promoting.
 Check out what works best for you.